-Hypertrophic osteoarthropathy is a syndrome characterised by periosteal reaction of the long bones without underlying bone lesion.
+Hypertrophic osteoarthropathy is a syndrome characterized by periosteal reaction of the long bones without underlying bone lesion.
 There are a broad range of manifestations, although typically there is symmetrical involvement of the appendicular skeleton.
 Accompanying abnormal soft tissue proliferation is variable and may result in clubbing of the fingers and toes.

 Hypertrophic osteoarthropathy is largely considered a secondary phenomenon, and nearly always (95-97% of cases) occurs in the setting of a wide variety of other cardiopulmonary, gastrointestinal, endocrine, haematologic, and inflammatory conditions 5.
 When associated with cancer, it is considered a paraneoplastic syndrome.
 A primary form, pachydermoperiostosis, is due to a heritable genetic mutation that results in similar clinical manifestations, although tend to have more soft tissue findings 5.

 Hypertrophic osteoarthropathy has been given various names including Pierre-Marie syndrome, Bamberger syndrome, osteoarthropatia hypertrophica, Mankowsky syndrome, and Hagner syndrome.

 Hypertrophic osteoarthropathy has a variable clinical presentation, ranging from asymptomatic morphologic and radiographic findings to pain accompanying the changes of the fingers and toes 5.

 The primary form of hypertrophic osteoarthropathy is due to mutations in the genes encoding 15-hydroxyprostaglandin dehydrogenase and solute carrier organic anion transporter family member 2A1, resulting in abnormal accumulation of prostaglandin E2 5.